 Red squirrels are an important native species and it is an offence to intentionally damage anywhere they may use for shelter or protection.
 The trail reconnection involves felling trees around the path.
 Before any felling work is undertaken, the trees will be surveyed for any signs of activity and we will ensure that plans are in place to prevent any unnecessary disturbance.
 We will be replacing the felled trees with new, broadleaf, saplings.
 In time they will increase the availability of food and shelter for red squirrels throughout the year.
 The mixture of species and ages of trees in the woodlands surrounding the railway path provides valuable habitat and natural corridors which will enable the red squirrel population to move away from any disturbance to other areas of woodland.

 The Railway Path will be a new multi user trail, which means it will be suitable for a wide variety of users such as walkers, cyclists and people with limited mobility.
-It also needs to be as resilient as possible to withstand future extreme weather and flooding, therefore a bound, tarmac-type of material has been selected as most suitable.
+It also needs to be as resilient as possible to withstand future extreme weather and flooding, therefore a bound, tarmac-type of material was selected as most suitable to meet all needs.

 If you would like any further information please contact Area Ranger, Cath Johnson, on 01768 871 407 or email Cath.Johnson@lakedistrict.gov.uk